Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Methods

 \subsection{Epidemic bandits}

-We formulate the evaluation of preventive strategies as a multi-armed bandit problem \citep{Libin2018} with the aim of identifying the $m$-top arms using anytime decision making algorithms \citep{Libin2019}.
+We formulate the evaluation of preventive strategies as a multi-armed bandit problem \citep{Libin2018}, with the aim of identifying the $m$-top arms using anytime decision making algorithms \citep{Libin2019}.
 The presented method is generic, capable of dealing with different epidemic model types, that consider distinct pathogens, contact networks and preventive strategies.
 This method will be evaluated in the context of COVID-19 in the next section.

-First, we formally define the multi-armed bandit. \begin{definition}[Multi-armed bandit] \upshape A \emph{multi-armed bandit} involves $K$ arms that can be pulled \cite{audibert2010best}, where each arm $a_k$ returns a reward $r_k$ when it is pulled, i.e., $r_k$ represents a sample from $a_k$'s \emph{reward distribution}.
+First, we formally define the multi-armed bandit. \begin{definition}[Multi-armed bandit] \upshape A \emph{multi-armed bandit} involves $K$ arms that can be pulled \cite{audibert2010best}, where each arm $a_k$ has a \emph{reward distribution}.
+When an arm $a_k$ is pulled, it returns a reward $r_k$ sampled from $a_k$'s reward distribution.
 For each arm $a_k$ we have the expected reward $\armexpreward_k = \E\left[\reward_k\right]$. \end{definition}

 A common use of the multi-armed bandit is to pull a sequence of arms such that the best arm is identified.
 However, in this work, our aim is to solve the $m$-top exploration problem ($m < K$), where the objective is to identify the $m$ best arms, with respect to the expected reward $\armexpreward_k$ of the arms \citep{Bechhofer1958}.
 Formally, we have $\armexpreward_1 \geq \ldots \geq \armexpreward_m \geq \armexpreward_{m+1} \geq \ldots \geq \armexpreward_K$, and the objective is to identify the set $\{\armexpreward_1, \ldots, \armexpreward_m \}$.
 This is a \textit{pure exploration} problem where the focus is on gaining knowledge about which $m$ arms are ranked the highest.